 Graduate Degree: University of California-Los Angeles - Doctor of Philosophy, French Studies

-Reading literary fiction, going to see live music, cooking, hiking in the Hollywood hills, collecting records
+Reading literary fiction, writing poetry and fiction, going to see live music, cooking, hiking in the Hollywood hills, collecting records

 College Application Essays